awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

   For RDS DB instances in replication configurations, you can associate a proxy only with the writer DB instance, not a read replica\.
 + You can't use RDS Proxy with Aurora Serverless clusters\.
 + Using RDS Proxy with Aurora clusters that are part of an Aurora global database isn't currently supported\.
 +  Your RDS Proxy must be in the same virtual private cloud \(VPC\) as the database\.
 The proxy can't be publicly accessible, although the database can be\.
-For example, if you're prototyping on a local host, you can't connect to your RDS Proxy because the proxy would be outside of the VPC\.
+For example, if you're prototyping on a local host, you can't connect to your RDS Proxy unless you set up dedicated networking\.
+This is the case because your local host is outside of the proxy's VPC\.
 **Note**
  For Aurora DB clusters, you can turn on cross\-VPC access\.
 To do this, create an additional endpoint for a proxy and specify a different VPC, subnets, and security groups with that endpoint\.
 For more information, see [Accessing Aurora and RDS databases across VPCs](rds-proxy-endpoints.md#rds-proxy-cross-vpc)\.
 +  You can't use RDS Proxy with a VPC that has its tenancy set to `dedicated`\.